HD-2397/codevault-ai/README.md

 # 🧠 CodeVault AI – Context-Aware Codebase Chat Assistant

-CodeVault AI is a powerful Generative AI project that enables developers to upload codebases and ask intelligent, **context-aware questions** about them.
-Whether you're exploring legacy systems, debugging, or learning from open-source projects, CodeVault helps you interact with your code like never before.
+CodeVault AI is a powerful Generative AI project that enables developers to upload **codebases** and now even **PDF documents**, and ask intelligent, **context-aware questions** about them.
+Whether you're exploring legacy systems, debugging, learning from open-source projects, or analyzing technical PDFs, CodeVault helps you interact with your content like never before.

 This project showcases **full-stack engineering** and **GenAI integration** skills using cutting-edge technologies: